unocss/unocss/examples/sveltekit-scoped/README.md

 ### Scoping utility classes by component unleashes creativity

 A global css file that only includes used utilities is great for small and medium apps, but there will come a point in a large project's life when every time you start to write a class like `.md:max-w-[50vw]` that you know is only going to be used once you start to cringe as you feel the size of your global style sheet getting larger and larger.
 This inhibits creativity.
-Sure, you could use `@apply md:max-w-[50vw]` in the style block but that gets tedious.
-Styles in context are so useful.
+Sure, you could use `@apply md:max-w-[50vw]` in the style block but that gets tedious, and styles in context are so useful.
 Furthermore, if you would like to include a great variety of icons in your project, you will begin to feel the weight of adding them to the global stylesheet.
 When each component bears the weight of its own styles and icons you can continue to expand your project without building an evergrowing global stylesheet.

 Another benefit is that if used to build a component library, your library won't need to match the particular Uno, Windi, Tailwind setup/version of your sites.
 This allows for easier of upgrades of all parts of your ecosystem, because they work well together but aren't dependent on each other.
 You also won't need to include a global stylesheet alongside your components for them to be used properly.
 You only need to pay attention to global theme variables and style resets.

 ### Completely isolated styles are impractical

-There is a problem with purely isolated styles though.
+There is a problem with purely isolated styles.
 Many styles are dependent on elements and styles set in a parent or child component, such as `dark:`, `rtl:`, and `.space-x-1`.
-The issue of how to pass styles down to children components has often come up in Svelte chat threads.
+The issue of how to easily pass styles down to children components is still being wrestled with in the Svelte world.
 Fortunately `svelte-scoped` mode solves all of these problems as each utility class (or set of classes) is scoped based on filename + class name(s) hashes and made global.
 Because they are global they will have influence everywhere and because their names are unique they will conflict nowhere.

 ## Usage

 Set up using `mode: 'svelte-scoped'` as described in the [Svelte/SvelteKit scoped section](/packages/vite/README.md#sveltesveltekit-scoped-mode) of the [Vite instructions](/packages/vite/README.md).

-### Preflights & Safelist

-- To use preflights add `<style uno:preflights global></style>` to your root `+layout.svelte` (some classes depend on these, like `.shadow`)
-- To use safelist add `<style uno:safelist global></style>` to your root `+layout.svelte`
-- Or to use both, add `<style uno:preflights uno:safelist global></style>` to your root `+layout.svelte` or a component imported there as demoed in this example repo.
-If you only want them to apply to 1 component just add them to that component's `style` tag and don't add `global`.

-### Resets

-Import reset stylesheets and anything else that you want utility classes to override in the head of `app.html` file before `%sveltekit.head%`.
-At present, placing them in your root layout file won't guarantee they are loaded in before specific component styles.
+### Preflights, Safelist, and Plugins support

+Because importing styles in your root `+layout.svelte` file (e.g. `import uno.css`) will not give you any control over whether your global styles are loaded before or after component styles (and the order may flip between dev and prod), any styles (like resets, preflights, safelist, typography plugins, etc...) that you want utility classes to be able to override must be placed in the head of `app.html` file before `%sveltekit.head%`.

+- Resets are discussed [here](https://github.com/unocss/unocss#style-resetting), but note that SvelteKit provides no convenient `main.ts` sort of location where styles can be guaranteed to come first so manually place these into the head of `app.html` as seen in this example repo.
+- preflights and safelist classes will be added to the global styles import that you should have already placed before `%sveltekit.head%` if you read the setup instructions in [Svelte/SvelteKit Scoped Mode](/packages/vite/README.md#sveltesveltekit-scoped-mode).
+- If you use a plugin like [`@unocss/preset-typography`](https://github.com/unocss/unocss/tree/main/packages/preset-typography) prose, you can use the plugin as desired and those styles will be included within every component they are used in.
+If you use a plugin in more than one location and it's heavy, consider adding those plugin-related classes to your safelist so they will be declared once, in the global styles.

 ### Parent dependent classes